guypursey/Beth/bot-client/README.md

 ###`process`###

-*Function.* Receives input from user, a ruleset, the order of depth (beginning at zero) and a filter within which to sift results.
+*Function.* The main function for forming responses to the user.
+Receives input from user, a ruleset, the order of depth (beginning at zero) and a filter within which to sift results.
 Returns a results based on the reassembly rules of the provided ruleset.

+If the ruleset has a ruleset, this function is called recursively and the returned results are then concatenated.

+Results are copied from the `libraryData` with a local `copyObj` function that ensures the originals are not changed accidentally.
+References to the original result object is included in the copy for the purposes of logging use of a particular result.

+The filter provided as a parameter is used to ensure that only results with the necessary tags are processed.

+The response of each result is filled out with the required part of the user's input.

+Since the introduction of a memory convention, results with `deferto` values are actually placed back into the `libraryData` for later use.
+Some variables within the reassembly rule (`respond`) may be further deferred according to the convention.

+Results are then concatenated to any previous results (i.e. from successful recursive calls) and returned.

 ###`readlog`###